-- 14.1 - 14.1.1 The hours of work for the Office Manager shall total twenty-eight (28) hours per week.
+14.1.1 The hours of work for the Office Manager shall total twenty one (21) hours per week.
 The Office Manager will schedule these hours in consultation with the executive officers.
 Regular hours worked in any one day shall not exceed seven (7) hours unless mutually agreed to for the sole purpose of reducing the number of days in the work week.
+The scheduling of the Office Manager's hours shall be mutually agreed to by the Office Manager and the Employer.

-For the purpose of computing overtime for the Office Manager, all time worked after seven (7) hours per day (unless mutually agreed to under 14.1), or thirty-five (35) hours per week, shall be considered as overtime and paid at the rate of one hundred and fifty percent (150%) of the Employee's hourly rate.
+For the purpose of computing overtime for the Office Manager, all time worked after seven (7) hours per day (unless mutually agreed to under 14.1), or thirty-five (35) hours per week, shall be considered as overtime and paid at the rate of one hundred and fifty percent (150%) of the Employee's hourly rate